markkod/kaggle-football-prediction/blog_post.md

 <img src='keras_layers.png'>

 In depth, the first layer uses ReLU as an activation function and uses L2 regularization with the value of 0.0002.
 The next two layers have the same setup.
 The fourth layer uses softmax as an activation function and has the same regularization parameter.
+The optimizer that we use is Adam.
+The loss function that we use is categorical cross-entropy as this is the de facto standard for multi-class classification problems.

 The current model has an accuracy of 53.2%, but as we can see from the confusion matrix below, then there is a problem with our model, as it does not predict any draws which we'll have to work on later.